 Then there are the Partner events; if anything is evidence of this city's vitality, it's the sheer scope and quality of the Festival events programmed by our Partners.
 From established businesses to emerging practices, from entrepreneurs to educators, from manufacturers to retailers, our Partners represent the heart of London's design culture.

 The Festival is both a cultural and a commercial event.
 The programme ranges from major international exhibitions to trade events, installations to talks and seminars, from product launches to receptions, private views and parties.
 The majority of events are free of charge - enabling visitors to participate, listen, learn, commission and make purchases.

 The Festival is funded through a combination of public and private sources.
 The Mayor Of London's office provides grant funding for the Festival; Arts Council England have been long term supporters of the Festival.
 Private funding (approx 60%) is raised through sponsorship of Festival projects alongside a small range of London Design Festival products and services delivered throughout the year.

-Festival audiences are significant, with an estimated audience of over 350,000 people, from over 60 countries with a wider audience of over 1m people coming into contact with the major public commissions in 2012.
+Festival audiences are significant, with an estimated audience of over 350,000 people, from over 60 countries with a wider audience of up to over 1m people coming into contact with the major public commission in 2012.
 Audiences at the V&A totaled 111,538 – which is the highest ten day figure recorded in the museum’s history.
-The Festival had a programme of 304 projects and events staged by 295 partner organisations including media partners.
-The Festival also attracts substantial press coverage, with 1,969 articles about the Festival appearing worldwide.
+In 2013 the Festival had a programme of 333 projects and events staged by 216 partner organisations.
+The Festival also attracts substantial press coverage, with 2,367 articles about the Festival appearing worldwide in 2013.